Information for Applying to Elementary/Middle School Options

 Who is eligible to apply?

-The elementary and middle magnet application process is open to all students who wish to apply.
+The elementary and middle magnet/choice application process is open to all students who wish to apply.
 The Spanish Immersion Programs only accept students for kindergarten or first grade and the Montessori programs only accept PreK through second grade students due to the uniqueness of these programs.

 How do you apply for enrollment?